ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 }
 ```

-We set the size in runtime, because size can be any int.
+We set the size in runtime because size can be any int.

-We can calling runtime different templated layouts.
+We can call in runtime different templated layouts.

 ```cpp
 void matrix_template_test_runtime(MatrixDataLayout layout, int size)